microsoft/openvmm/Guide/src/user_guide/openhcl/run/hyperv.md

 Next, make sure Hyper-V is [enabled](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

 ## Create a VM
+> **Note:** If using an OpenHCL image you built, don't forget to find the .bin file in your WSL or Linux instance (you can use `find . -name "*.bin"`) and copy that to your Windows host somewhere that vmwp.exe has permissions to read it (can be in windows\system32, or another directory with wide read access).

-Next, save the path of the OpenHCL IGVM file you are using in a var named $Path and save the VM name you want to use in a var named $VmName.
+Save the path of the OpenHCL IGVM file you are using in a var named $Path and save the VM name you want to use in a var named $VmName.

 For example: